 The playground is technically part of Spaulding Elementary school and as such, they do not allow public use during the school day.
 However, it is open for public use during the summer and after school is dismissed.
 We actually had arrived just after summer break started, so we didn’t have any issues.
 But it is definitely something to keep in mind when you visit.

-Although it’s located on a main road, it’s tucked behind Spaulding Elementary school so it is not visible from the street.
+Although it’s located on a main road, Bazin N. Bruce Memorial Park is tucked behind Spaulding Elementary school so it is not visible from the street.

 On the afternoon we visited, we actually had the place to ourselves!
-The parking lot is large and there are plenty spots- I am not sure how much it fills up on a weekend.
+The parking lot at Bazin N. Bruce Memorial Park is large and there are plenty spots- I am not sure how much it fills up on a weekend.

 The sign states the playground is designed for ages 4 and up, but my 2-year-old had no problem playing here!
 We’re rebels like that!
 You’ll also note the sign says no public use during school hours, as I mentioned above.